rust-lang/prev.rust-lang.org/faq.md

 Thirdly, Rust's use of LLVM for code generation is a double-edged sword: while it enables Rust to have world-class runtime performance, LLVM is a large framework that is not focused on compile-time performance, particularly when working with poor-quality inputs.

 Finally, while Rust's preferred strategy of monomorphising generics (ala C++) produces fast code, it demands that significantly more code be generated than other translation strategies.
+Rust programmers can use trait objects to trade away this code bloat by using dynamic dispatch instead.

 <a href="#why-are-rusts-hashmaps-slow" name="why-are-rusts-hashmaps-slow">
 ### Why are Rust's `HashMap`s slow?